Karna-the Real Hero of Mahabharata, the World's Greatest Epic From India (Part Ii)

 Kunti was relaxed on one thing while returning- a big secret is finally shared!

-When the Lord Krishna too failed on his attempt to solve the boiling issue between the Pandavas and Kauravas, the only option left was war.
+When Lord Krishna too failed on his attempt to solve the boiling issue between the Pandavas and Kauravas, the only option left was war.
 Now, it is the time for war, the great Kurukshetra or Mahabharata war.
-Krishna too finally gave his permission to strike the war.
+Krishna too finally gave his permission to begin the war.

 Then, what happened to Karna during the war?
 Did he meet Arjuna as planned?
 What was the outcome of the Karna-Arjuna fierce fight?
 All these and more to read on the third and final part of this series titled "Karna- The Real Hero of Mahabharata, The World's Greatest Epic from India".

 +++++Mahabharata is the greatest epic in the world.
 Naturally, to extract even some simple stories from this great book, we need to refer and research a lot.
 I too referred a lot of available materials, both print and electronic, to tell you this story.
 My thanks to all those known and unknown authors, whose great efforts made my work comparably easier++++++

 Part I & III of this Hub (Article) can be read on the following link: